Frequently Asked Questions

 What is the time commitment for 2L members?

-Work for 2L members begins on July 28, and for the first month, staff training and work is expected to occupy three to five full days each week, taking into consideration other obligations such as EIP.
+Work for 2L members begins on July 27, and for the first month, staff training and work is expected to occupy three to five full days each week, taking into consideration other obligations such as EIP.
 Once the fall semester begins, the workload decreases, with members generally responsible for two or three assignments per week and each assignment taking between four and eight hours.
 On average, staffers spend 12–18 hours per week on Review obligations during the school year.
-To improve the flexibility of members’ work schedules, the Review has a debit/credit policy which allows members to pick up an extra assignment during a week they have extra time, and drop an assignment in a particularly busy week.
+To improve the flexibility of members’ work schedules, the Review has a debit/credit policy that allows members to pick up an extra assignment during a week they have extra time, and drop an assignment in a particularly busy week.
 In addition to editorial responsibilities, first-year staff members are required to author a student Note for possible publication in the Columbia Law Review.
 Assignments and the fall Note-writing obligation end well in advance of final exams.

 Although the time commitment is significant, members of the Review still have time to participate in a wide variety of other activities during their 2L year, acting as leaders of student organizations, coaches and editors of first-year moot-court programs, interns and externs, and teaching and research assistants for Columbia faculty, among other things.